How to register

-Being on the organ donor registry is a decision that could save a life!
+Being a organ donor is a decision that could save a life!
 One organ or tissue donor can save or enhance the lives of more than 50 people.
-Today, more than 100,000 Americans are waiting for a life-saving transplant.
+Today, more than 120,000 Americans are waiting for a life-saving transplant.
 One-third of those people will die before they receive an organ.

 Transplantable organs and tissues include: heart, lungs, liver, kidneys, pancreas, small intestine, heart valves, skin, bone, connective tissue, veins, eyes, and corneas.

-Yes, if you're at least 15½ years old you can choose to register as an organ and tissue donor and get the donor symbol on your intermediate driver license or ID card.
+Yes, if you're at least 15½ years.
+You'll get the donor symbol on your intermediate driver license or ID card.
 However, until you're 18 years old or emancipated, your parent or guardian has the right to revoke your consent at the time of donation.

-The Washington Donate Life Today Registry is a confidential database of personal donation decisions to be carried out at the time of death.
+The Washington State organ, eye and tissue donation registry is a confidential database of personal donation decisions to be carried out at the time of death.
 The database is managed and accessed only by donation professionals.

 The organ donor procurement organization collects the following information from us:

-The donor procurement organization also may ask donors to provide specific information about their individual wishes.
+The donor procurement organization may ask donors to provide specific information about their individual wishes.